-When I was a child whenever words failed me, I would refer to some sort of nebulous idea or object as “It” and my Mother was always apt to say, “What is an it?”
+When I was a child whenever words failed me, I would refer to some sort of nebulous idea or object as “It” which would always prompt my Mother to say, “What is an it?”

 She went on to tell me that an “It” is an inanimate object or something without a shape or form, she encouraged me to abandon using “It” and to be more specific.